How long does a short-stem hip prosthesis last?

 - Patient factors

-- Age, bone density and activity level play a role in the stress placed on the prosthesis.
+- Age, bone density, and activity level play a role in the stress on the prosthesis.

 Bearing surfaces are the surfaces that meet in the hip joint and enable movement.
-Several modern combinations are available today:
+Today, several modern combinations are available:

 - Ceramic on highly cross-linked polyethylene (XPE): Combines durability with better shock absorption compared to purely ceramic combinations.

-- Metal on polyethylene: Now replaced by ceramic options to avoid metal abrasion.
+- Metal on polyethylene: Now replaced by ceramic options to avoid metal wear.

-The low wear rate of modern bearing surfaces prevents the formation of particles that can cause inflammation and bone loss (osteolysis).
-This significantly reduces the risk of long-term loosening.
-A revision surgery, for example after 15-20 years, is therefore highly unlikely today.
+The low wear rate of modern bearing couples prevents the formation of particles that can cause inflammation and bone resorption (osteolysis), thereby significantly reducing the risk of long-term loosening.
+A necessary revision surgery, e.g., after 15-20 years, is therefore highly unlikely today.

 How long does a short-stem hip prosthesis last?

-Clinical data and case reports show that short-stem prostheses may offer similar, if not better, long-term results than classic straight-stem prostheses:
+Clinical data and experience reports show that short-stem prostheses may offer similar, if not better, long-term results than classic straight-stem prostheses:

-- Studies indicate that approximately are still functional after 10 years
+- Studies indicate that approximately 98% of short-stem hip prostheses are still functional after 10 years.

-- Modern bearing surfaces and optimized implant designs lead experts to believe that, with uncomplicated healing of such short-stem prostheses, a lifespan of 40 to 50 years may be realistic.
+- Modern bearing surfaces and optimized implant designs lead experts to suspect that with complication-free healing of such short-stem prostheses, a lifespan of 40 to 50 years can be realistic.

-- In rare cases, implants may need to be replaced due to infections, fractures, or loosening.
+- In rare cases, implants can be replaced due to infections, fractures, or loosening.

-- Revision is easier with short-stem prostheses due to the shorter stem and the bone-sparing approach.
+- In short stem prostheses, revision is easier to perform due to the shorter stem and the bone-preserving approach.

 Bone preservation

-Short-stem prostheses require less extensive resections, thus preserving the femur as much as possible.
-This is a crucial advantage, especially in revision surgeries.
+Short stem prostheses require less extensive resections, thereby maximally preserving the femur.
+This is particularly a decisive advantage in revisions.

 More natural biomechanics

-Anchoring in the proximal area of the femur ensures a more physiological load distribution, which makes the prosthesis more stable in the long term.
+The anchorage in the proximal femur ensures a more physiological load distribution, making the prosthesis more stable in the long term.

 Longer lifespan through bony integration

-In cementless short stem prostheses, successful bony integration leads to a firm anchorage that is maintained for decades.
+In cement-free short-stem prostheses, successful bony integration leads to a stable anchorage that remains intact over decades.

 Conclusion

-The short-stem prosthesis is a forward-looking approach in hip arthroplasty.
-With modern materials and optimized fixation techniques, it has the potential to last for many decades.
-Thanks to low wear and biomechanically advantageous integration, patients can benefit from a prosthesis that not only alleviates pain but also enables near-normal mobility.
-Study results and clinical experience suggest that short-stem prostheses could now achieve a lifespan of up to 50 years in many cases – provided that the healing process is uncomplicated and the patient adheres to recommended weight-bearing guidelines.
+The short stem prosthesis is a forward-looking approach in hip arthroplasty.
+With modern materials and optimized anchoring techniques, they have the potential to last many decades.
+Thanks to low abrasion and biomechanically advantageous integration, patients can benefit from a prosthesis that not only alleviates pain but also enables nearly normal mobility.
+Study results and clinical experiences suggest that short stem prostheses can now achieve a lifespan of up to 50 years in many cases – provided that the healing process is complication-free and the patient adheres to recommended loading guidelines.

-Feel free to consult with Prof. Kutzner at the ENDOPROTHETICUM.
+Please feel free to consult with Prof. Kutzner at ENDOPROTHETICUM.